travis-ci/travis-migrations/README.md

 heroku run bundle exec rake db:migrate -a <app>
 ```

-Replace <timestamp> with the timestamp of the migration you want to run if required:
+To run a single migration, replace <timestamp> with the timestamp of the migration you want to run if required:

 **PLEASE NOTE: running this command without `:up` included will result in migrations after the timestamp being reverted**